How to Get From Dubrovnik to Mljet

 Dubrovnik to Mljet by Ferry

 The cheapest and most direct way to travel from Dubrovnik to Mljet is by ferry.
-Krilo (Kapetan Luka) and TP Line operate on this route during the tourist season.
+Krilo Shipping Company (KSC Naranca), TP Line and Krilo (Kapetan Luka) operate on this route.

 Departure and arrival stations